mbaumer/us_hep_funding/docs/_states/OH.md

 <a name="OH-14"></a>
 [Back to top](#top)
 ## OH-14 -- Rep. David Joyce (R)
+### Committees
+David Joyce is the #19 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016